It’s summer – the ideal time to decorate the garden. And what could be a more beautiful way of decorating it than with colorful garden flags?

 Large Garden Flags

 Most garden flags on the market are 12.5” x 18”.
 This size is considered a large size for them.
+Large-size garden flags are suitable for placing one or two next to the door, window or banquet area.

 However, Flagwix’s is 11.5” x 17.5” because we believe this size can fit most standard flag stands.
 And we have proven it successfully for years thanks to our customer’s feedback.